klara75/pdsnd_github/README.md

 ### Date created
 1/24/2023
 ### Project Title
-Udacity Git Project to show changes to the remote suppository
+Udacity GIT Project

 ### Description
-This project takes a github repository and produces several steps.
+This project will create a remote reposity using the local machine

 ### Files used
 bikeshare.py